Spectator and Racer Course Guide

 The U of M Active Living Centre is usually a quick stop for racers as they make their way closer to the finish line.
 From here it’s back onto a lightly traveled (for the most part) urban route that eventually takes you alongside or on top of the Red River as you make your way to the City Centre and The Forks.

-Distance from U of M Checkpoint to Finish at The Forks: 15km
+Distance between U of M Checkpoint and Finish at The Forks: 15km